graphql/graphiql/README.md

 - `onEditOperationName`: an optional function which will be called when the operation name to be executed changes.

+- `variableEditorOpen`: optional boolean to set whether the variables pane should always be showing or collapsed.

 - `onToggleDocs`: an optional function which will be called when the docs will be toggled.
 The argument to the function will be a boolean whether the docs are now open or closed.

 - `getDefaultFieldNames`: an optional function used to provide default fields to non-leaf fields which invalidly lack a selection set.
 Accepts a GraphQLType instance and returns an array of field names.
 If not provided, a default behavior will be used.